wboyz/javascript/README.md

   - [5.3](#5.3) <a name='5.3'></a> Use object destructuring for multiple return values, not array destructuring.

-  > Why?
+  > Miért?
 You can add new properties over time or change the order of things without breaking call sites.

     ```javascript
     // rossz